Administration and Faculty

 JenJen Han, a graduate of Beijing University of Traditional Chinese Medicine, Jenjen Han’s medical experiences focus on holistic approach to anti-aging and rejuvenation.
 Her professional experience includes marketing accounts with major technological corporations.
 Jenjen Han is currently in charge of marketing development, international promotional campaigns and program outlook

 Yuan-Yuan Han is NCCAOM board certified as a Diplomate of Oriental Medicine and is licensed in the state of Florida.
 She obtained her Master’s degree from the Florida College of Integrative Medicine, graduating Summa Cum Laude.
 She has received extensive additional training in TCM in Anhui-Hui TCM University in China.
 Since 2008, she has served FCIM as Director of Student Services, Herbal Pharmacy Director as well as instructor.
-Yuan-Yuan Han has been a contributing writer for Asia Trend Magazine's monthly Health column since 2011.
-She is currently the Chief Quality Officer and is also the college's assessment program developer and coordinator.
+Yuan-Yuan Han has been a contributing writer for Asia Trend Magazine's monthly Health column from 2011-2016.
+She is currently serving the college as Vice President and is also the college's assessment program developer and coordinator.

 Dr. Chai earned her Bachelor of Traditional Chinese Medicine degree from Beijing University of Traditional Chinese Medicine and Pharmacology.
 The Ph.D. degree was earned at Beijing University of Traditional Chinese Medicine.
 Dr. Chai studied diseases and treatment under the guidance of the celebrated Professor Dong Jian Hua.
 She completed a systematic study of the treatment infectious diseases and digestive system diseases with Traditional Chinese Medicine.
 Her doctoral dissertation is entitled "The Clinical and Experimental Study of Stomach-Spleen Damp-heat Syndrome."